Sulfur mining in Sicily: History

-The Anglo-Sicilian company continued to operate but ceased operations as a result of the spread of the new mining method, the Frasch process, that had spread to the United States, which, by drastically lowering the cost of extraction, made the mines of Sicily, to which the method was not applicable due to the different conformation and composition of the deposits, no longer competitive.
+The Anglo-Sicilian company continued to operate, but ceased operations as a result of the spread of the new economical mining method, the Frasch process, to the United States.
+It could not be applied to the mines of Sicily, which rendered them uncompetitive.

-World War I increased the difficulties of supplying materials for the industry and decreased the number of miners as a result of most of the workforce being called to the front.
-By the end of the war the U.S. sulfur industry grabbed much of the world market.
-In 1927 Fascism nationalized the mining subsoil by creating the Ente Nazionale Zolfi Italiani based in Rome centralizing all mining, commercial and economic activities there, nevertheless failing to revive the industry.
+World War I increased the difficulties of supplying materials for the industry and decreased the number of miners as a result of most of the workforce joining the army.
+By the end of the war, the U.S. sulfur industry claimed much of the world market.
+In 1927, Fascism nationalized the mining subsoil by creating the Ente Nazionale Zolfi Italiani based in Rome, centralizing all mining, commercial and economic activities there, and nevertheless failing to revive the industry.
 Sicilian sulfur production regained some breath only after 1943, after the war was over (in Sicily), but only until the early 1950s as America engaged in the Korean War and channelled resources to the war industry.

-The subsequent resumption of American industrial production again raked all markets burning the competition with low prices, despite Italian protectionism at both the central and regional government levels (which in 1962 had created the Ente Minerario Siciliano for the purpose).
-The measures taken only needlessly prolonged the slow agony of the island's sulfur sector until the market liberalization sought by the European single market decreed its end.
-In 1976 the island's sulfur production had not exceeded a total of 85,000 tons.
-Beginning in 1975 various laws produced the gradual closure of the Musala, Zimbalio, Gaspa La Torre, Baccarato, Giangagliano, Floristella, Grottacalda, and Giumentaro mines to name the largest; today none remain in operation.
+The subsequent resumption of American industrial production again raked all markets, burning the competition with low prices, despite Italian protectionism at both the central and regional government levels (which in 1962 had created the Ente Minerario Siciliano for the purpose).
+The measures slowed the decline of the island's sulfur sector until the market liberalization sought by the European single market brought it to an end.
+In 1976, the island's sulfur production had not exceeded a total of 85,000 tons.
+Beginning in 1975, various laws produced the gradual closure of the Musala, Zimbalio, Gaspa La Torre, Baccarato, Giangagliano, Floristella, Grottacalda, and Giumentaro mines to name the largest; today none remain in operation.